Order of Visit: High Point #41

 When to Visit: This hike is on private property and only open to the public only a handful of times each year.
 The Highpointer’s Club publishes each year’s open access dates HERE.

 Getting There: Charles Mound is located in the northwest corner of Illinois, approximately 30 miles east of Dubuque, Iowa.
 Although this high point is only 1,200 feet from the Illinois-Wisconsin border, the property’s driveway is located on Charles Mound Road.
 Thus, all visitors will need to approach it from the south.
-The address is 688 Charles Mound Rd.
+The street address is 688 Charles Mound Rd.

 Parking: Visitors should park on Charles Mound Road.
 This is a narrow road with no shoulder, so all cars should park on the north side of the road to allow other vehicle traffic to pass.
 There are no bathrooms or portapotties available.